Larouyan/larouyan.github.io/docs/index.md

 (N.B.
 The proposed graph below is made upon beers over 8000 ratings but the behaviour generalises)

 <iframe src="{{ site.baseurl }}/assets/plots/interactive_plot_styles_rating.html" width="100%" height="500" style="border: none;"></iframe>

+(N.B.
+95% confidence interval has not be been plot since the maximum thickness of it is 0.0004)

 In the end, experts are different, but their tendencies are similar to that of non-experts.